-Table 3.
-Descriptive statistics for water temperatures at 2 locations in the Ahtanum Creek watershed for 2017.Maximum Weekly Maximum Temperature in bold text.18
+Table 2.
+Descriptive statistics for water temperatures at 19 locations in the Toppenish Creek watershed for 2018 during the period from April 15th to October 15th.
+Maximum Weekly Maximum Temperature in bold tex t.
+17 Table 3.
+Descriptive statistics for water temperatures at 2 locations in the Ahtanum Creek watershed for 2018.
+Maximum Weekly Maximum Temperature in bold text.
+18